united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/production-guide/upgrading/upgrade-timescaledb.md

     ```sql
     \dx timescaledb
     ```
-3. For `postgres` database, run the following command to update the TimescaleDB Toolkit extension.
+3. For the `postgres` database, run the following command to update the TimescaleDB Toolkit extension.

     ```sql
     ALTER EXTENSION timescaledb_toolkit UPDATE;